bernardobatistelli/happlicant-task/README.md

 ### 1. Display Companies

 - Fetch and display the existing companies - you can start with the dummyData.json file
-- Show them in a **table** or **card grid** (bonus: build and toggle between the two views).
+- Show them in a **table** or **card grid** (bonus: build and toggle between the two views)

 ### 2. Add Companies

-- Add a form or modal that lets you add a new company.
+- Add a way to add a new company
 - You choose your preferred way to save the data.
-State, localstorage, etc.
+State, localstorage, server, database etc.

 ### 3. Delete Companies